How long does it typically take to develop a drug from target identification to approval?

 Show answer

-High potential for abuse leading to extreme psychological or physical dependence.
-Examples include morphine, codeine, and fentanyl.
+High potential for abuse leading to extreme psychological or physical dependence

 Show answer